 - Policy Advancement: SPN works alongside affiliates to identify opportunities for advancing state-based solutions, help craft innovative ideas to promote human flourishing, and connect state and national partners so that state solutions have national impact.

 - Leadership Development: SPN’s leadership development programs include training, coaching, and peer networks in all core capabilities: boards, executive leadership, operations, development, communications, and policy.

 - Promotion: As a connector of the network, SPN regularly promotes affiliates’ work to donors, network partners, and other state think tanks.
-Affiliates receive dedicated space for a 140-word update in SPN News, our bi-monthly newsletter that reaches over 6,000 donors, think tank staff, and network partners.
-SPN also promotes state think tanks’ successes on its website and social media.
+Affiliates receive dedicated space for a 140-word update in SPN News, SPN’s bi-monthly newsletter with a circulation of 6,000, and highlights on SPN’s website and social media.

-Since SPN’s founding in 1992, the network has grown to include more than 80 associates.
-Like affiliates, associates are think tanks or other organizations committed to developing and advancing market-oriented public policy.
+Associates are think tanks or other organizations committed to developing and advancing market-oriented public policy.
 They are IRS approved 501(c)(3) organizations primarily focused on education and operate independently of all government funding.
-However, unlike affiliates, associate members are national in scope and are not necessarily oriented towards a single state.
+However, unlike affiliates, associate members are national in scope and are not necessarily oriented toward a single state.